Corey Seager Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.54 team ERA that ranks third across all league pitching staffs.
+- The Rays' 3.53 team ERA ranks third among all league pitching staffs.

-- The Rays give up the eighth-fewest home runs in baseball (63 total, one per game).
+- Rays pitchers combine to give up 66 home runs (one per game), the 10th-fewest in the league.

-- The Rays are sending Glasnow (0-0) out for his third start of the season.
+- Bradley (4-2 with a 3.60 ERA and 48 strikeouts in 35 2/3 innings pitched) makes the start for the Rays, his eighth of the season.

-- In his most recent time out on Saturday, the right-hander tossed 5 1/3 innings against the Boston Red Sox, allowing one earned run while surrendering four hits.
+- In his most recent outing on Sunday against the Boston Red Sox, the right-hander went five innings, giving up two earned runs while surrendering six hits.

+- The 22-year-old has put up an ERA of 3.60, with 12.3 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.